|

 Scottish Executive budget including the additional resources set

-out by the Chancellor in the UK Governments spending review.
+out by the Chancellor in the UK Government's spending review.

-resources over and above those available in these spending plans.
+over and above those available in these spending plans.

 Health

-UNISON welcomes the significant real term increase in health spending
+UNISON welcomes the significant real term increase in health

-Hospital and Community Health Services, which as all the recent
+in Hospital and Community Health Services, which as all the recent

 indicators show are under severe pressure.